1. Website functionality is likely to become broken

 For Magento Community 1, and many versions of Magento Enterprise 1, quality fixes have already ended.
 Without maintenance, the features and functionality on these websites will gradually become more and more broken.

-The longer retailers leave it to migrate, the more likely they’ll be left with a non-functioning website while they complete the re-platforming process.
+The longer retailers leave it to migrate, the more likely they’ll be left with a non-functioning website while they complete the eCommerce replatforming process.

 By far the most worrying aspect of Magento 1 End Of Life is the end of security patches.
-This will leave websites vulnerable to security breaches and hacks.
+This will leave websites vulnerable to security breaches and hacks, regardless of how well they have been developed.

 Hackers are likely to see Magento End of Life as an opportunity to automatically hunt out security holes on the remaining Magento 1 websites.
 DDOS attacks, spam registrations and brute force penetration attacks are just a few of the ways that Magento 1 sites are likely to be targeted.